Qualitative vs Quantitative variables

 - Strongly Disagree

 Univariate and bivariate data

 Univariate data comes from one source only.
 Bivariate data is two different dependent variables from the same population.
-The relationship between bivariates can be tracked effectively using scatter plot charts.
+The goal of examining bivariate data is usually to show a relationship or association between the two variables and can be tracked effectively using scatter plot charts.

 Univariate example: Attendance figures for a football team

 Bivariate example: Attendance figures for a football team compared with matchday beer sale figures